Jaffe-/NESizer2/README.md

 ### Software

+#### Running the 2A03 and synchronizing

+The 2A03 is kept idle by continuously holding 0x85, the opcode for `STA` (with zero page addressing), on the databus.
+The CPU thus continuously executes an `STA $85` instruction.

+The reason for using this opcode instead of the more obvious `NOP` is to be able to synchronize with the CPU.
+This synchronization is done by monitoring the **R/W** line of the 2A03.
+When it goes low, the 6502 is writing to memory.
+This *only* happens when the `STA $85` instruction is in its third cycle, which means that the next cycle will be the fetch of the next opcode.

+The synchronization is done in the function `sync` by waiting for **R/W** to go low and **PHI2** to go high.
+When this is the case, the next time **PHI2** transitions from low to high the new instruction can be put on the bus.

 #### Writing to the APU registers

 Writing to the APU registers is done by making the 6502 perform the following series of instructions: